Considering a loft conversion? Here's what you need to know

 “Most buildings insurance policies are based on the structure of the house as it stands when the policy is taken out.
 So, adding a loft conversion could significantly affect the terms of the cover.”

-Designed well, with proper thought when it comes to loft conversion layout ideas, this can be a home improvement that will really change the way you can use your home.
-And should you choose to move on in the future, it may well have had a really positive effect on its value.
+Designed well, with proper thought a loft conversion can be a home improvement that will really change the way you can use your home.
+And should you choose to move on in the future, it's likely the answer to how much value does a loft conversion add, will be in positive numbers.

 Get the Homebuilding & Renovating Newsletter